 The walnut plinth base adds warmth and interest to the design.

 Mirrors are great for creating interest and making a space appear larger.
 The ornate details of this Anthropologie Primrose mirror will add a vintage touch to the ’70s-inspired living room.

-Add it on a wall needing a little extra something to bring the space to life.
+Add it on a wall that needs a little extra something to bring the space to life.

 14. Female Bust Statue

 This female bust statue is a twist on the classic decor.
 Made of black resin it’ll add style and personality to your home decor.

 Pair her with the travertine pedestal table below in a corner to create a moment.
 It’s sure to be a conversation starter with friends.

 As mentioned above this travertine pedestal table is great for a corner or blank wall.
 Add contrast and make a statement with the black bust statue.